infojunkie/musicxml-midi/README.md

 - `npm install && npm run build`

 # Convert a MusicXML score to MIDI
-- `npm run --silent convert:unroll song.musicxml` to unroll a MusicXML score by expanding all jumps and repeats at `stdout`
+- `npm run --silent convert:unroll song.musicxml > song-unrolled.musicxml` to unroll a MusicXML score by expanding all jumps and repeats
-- `npm run --silent convert:mma song.musicxml` to both unroll a score and convert it to an MMA script at `stdout`
+- `npm run --silent convert:mma song.musicxml > song.mma` to both unroll a score and convert it to an MMA script
-- `npm run --silent convert:groove groove-name [chords="A,B,C"] [tempo=X] [count=Y] [keysig=Z]` to generate a groove MMA script at `stdout`
+- `npm run --silent convert:groove groove-name [chords="A,B,C"] [tempo=X] [count=Y] [keysig=Z] > groove.mma` to generate a groove MMA script
-- `npm run convert:midi /path/to/song.mma` to convert an MMA script to MIDI `/path/to/song.mid`
+- `npm run convert:midi /path/to/song.mma` to convert an MMA script to MIDI file at `/path/to/song.mid`
-- `npm run --silent convert:timemap song.musicxml` to convert a score to a timemap JSON file at `stdout`
+- `npm run --silent convert:timemap song.musicxml > song.timemap.json` to convert a score to a timemap JSON file
-- `./src/js/midi-timemap.js song.mid` to convert a MIDI file to a timemap JSON file at `stdout`

 # Serve a conversion API endpoint
 - `PORT=3000 npm run develop` for development (including hot-reload)